Archenhold Observatory: New building

 In 1908, the original wooden building was demolished and on 4 April 1909 a new building was inaugurated.

 On 2 June 1915, Albert Einstein gave his first public talk about General Relativity at the observatory.
 In 1931, Friedrich Simon Archenhold was succeeded as director by his son Günter Archenhold.
 Due to his Jewish ancestry, he was forced to resign in 1936.
 The family was expelled from the observatory; some emigrated, others ended up in Nazi concentration camps.
 The observatory was integrated into the city's school system.
 During World War II a bomb hit the southwest wing, but the Great Refractor was not severely damaged.

 Observations resumed as soon as July 1945 for the solar eclipse.
 Edgar Mädlow was interim director, assisted by Herbert Pfaffe.

+Research of Friedrich and Günter Archenhold

+Friedrich Archenhold's first research, for which he was commissioned by Wilhelm Foerster, was aimed at developing the photographic method.
+Foerster himself was not an observer, but a clever scientific politician: he commissioned his assistants to test new techniques.
+Archenhold tested a new, short focal length astro-camera, first at the Baltic Sea, then at a station set up especially for the test in Berlin-Halensee.
+He succeeded in obtaining further photographic evidence of the nebula at ξ Persei (now called the "California Nebula").
+After building the giant telescope, he continued his technical tests (with photographs and moving images) and astronomical observations in his new "Treptow-Observatory".

+Research reports and technical articles were published on the comets Perrine in 1897 and Halley in 1910, a fireball and noctilucent clouds.
+The participation in the observation campaign of Nova Persei in 1901 is documented, which followed earlier similar observations.
+The cause of novae (surface eruptions on white dwarfs in cataclysmic variable stars) was still not understood at the time.
+Novae (unpredictably erupting stars) and variable stars and the study of their periods were one of the most important and topical areas of research at the time.

+One publication was written in 1912 after observations of the Great Red Spot on Jupiter through the giant telescope.
+The son of the observatory's founder, Günter Archenhold, published mainly on solar research and the halo phenomenon.
+He only signed his first specialist publication in 1930 (and previously with his father) with the affiliation "Treptow-Sternwarte" (Treptow Observatory).